OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 After the form on Step 1 is submitted, the application verifies that each piece of data is correct for the given username.
 If anything is incorrect, or if the username is not recognized, the second page displays a generic error message such as *Sorry, invalid data*.

-If all submitted data is correct, Step 2 should display at least two of the user’s pre-established personal security questions, along with input fields for the answers.
-It’s important that the answer fields are part of a single HTML form.
+If all submitted data is correct, Step 2 should display at least two of the user's pre-established personal security questions, along with input fields for the answers.
+It's important that the answer fields are part of a single HTML form.

 Do not provide a drop-down list for the user to select the questions he wants to answer.
 Avoid sending the username as a parameter (hidden or otherwise) when the form on this page is submitted.
 The username should be stored in the server-side session where it can be retrieved as needed.